-Giacomo Lee is a London writer based in South Korea.
-His upcoming novel Funereal will be about the dark side to Seoul, surgery and staged funerals — find it on Signal 8 Press in 2015, and follow on Twitter @elegiacomo.
-Read more at http://giacomolee.com/
+Giacomo Lee is a London writer.
+His novel Funereal is about the dark side to Seoul, surgery and staged funerals — find it now on Amazon UK + Amazon USA.
+Paperback out 14/4/15.
+Follow on Twitter @elegiacomo, and read more at http://giacomolee.com/

 Inspired by Subject Object Verb’s review of indie manhwa Kafe Limbo by Kim Han-min — a book which I’d really love to read in English, by the way - I was inspired to post about another odd and untranslated Korean comic, the Nudl Nude ( 누들누드 ) series by Yang Yeong-sun.
 I found this in the small 만화 library section of a love motel I was forced to stay at due to being in between homes, and picked it up as it was the only Korean book in the collection (the other comics being hangul translations of manga from Japan).
 The cover also caught my eye, admittedly: